 Most people reach for the easy and convenient option when it comes to meals and snacks, especially when you are on the go.
 Choose food options that include protein, healthy fats, and fiber-filled carbohydrates.
 These options leave you feeling fuller longer and it doesn’t take much to be satisfied when consuming these.

 A main focus after bariatric surgery is protein intake.
-It may be hard to reach the recommended 60-80 grams of protein per day, so throwing in a healthy snack between meals may help you reach this level.
+It may be hard to reach the recommended 60-80 grams of protein per day, so throwing in a healthy snack between meals may help you reach this level, you can also get protein variety pack.
 When it comes to meals and snacks, remember protein first.
 This idea will ensure you are reaching your protein goals before you feel too full to consume anything else.
 Additionally, adding fiber to your diet results in feeling satiated because it takes longer to digest.
 Healthy fats are also beneficial because they trigger satiety signals, they help absorb fat-soluble vitamins in the body, and they add flavor to food.